tiprankstipranks

 We must continue to update and improve our products and develop new products to compete and to keep pace with improvements in communications technology.

 The markets for our products are characterized by rapidly changing technology, evolving industry standards and continuing improvements in the communications service offerings of Service Providers.
 If technologies or standards applicable to our products, or Service Provider offerings based on our products, become obsolete or fail to gain widespread commercial acceptance, our existing products or products under development may become obsolete or unmarketable, which can result in the discontinuation of products and write off of related inventory.
-For example, during the quarter ended September 30, 2023, management determined that there would be a discontinuation of product lines in the Network Solutions segment.
-For more information, see Note 6 of Notes to Consolidated Financial Statements included in Part II, Item 8 of this report.
+For example, during the quarters ended March 31, 2024 and September 30, 2023, management determined that there would be a strategy shift which resulted in a discontinuation of certain product lines in the Network Solutions segment.
+For more information, see Note 5 of Notes to Consolidated Financial Statements included in Part II, Item 8 of this report.
+While we did not discontinue any material product lines in 2025, future strategy shifts may result in the discontinuation of products and the write off of related inventory.
 Moreover, the introduction of products embodying new technologies, the emergence of new industry standards, or changes in Service Provider offerings could adversely affect our ability to sell our products.
-For instance, we offer a large number of products that apply primarily to the delivery of high-speed digital communications over the local loop utilizing copper wire.
-We compete favorably with our competitors by developing a high-performance line of these products.
-We market products that apply to fiber optic transport in the local loop.
-We expect, however, that use of coaxial cable and fixed and mobile wireless access in place of local loop access will increase.
-Also, MSOs are increasing their presence in the local loop.
-To meet the requirements of these new delivery systems and to maintain our market position, we expect to continue to develop new products and/or modify existing products.
-We expect that the addition of fiber-based products focused on the cable MSO operators, using EPON and fixed wireless access solutions will better position us to benefit from spending in these adjacent markets.
 Our revenue and profitability in the past have, to a significant extent, resulted from our ability to anticipate changes in technology, industry standards and Service Provider offerings, and to develop and introduce new and enhanced products.
 Our continued ability to adapt will be a significant factor in maintaining or improving our competitive position and our prospects for growth.
 We cannot assure that we will be able to respond effectively to changes in technology, industry standards, Service Provider offerings or new product announcements by our competitors.
 We also cannot assure that we will be able to successfully develop and market new products or product enhancements, or that these products or enhancements will achieve market acceptance.
+We also may not have sufficient resources to make the technological advances necessary to be competitive and successful in the markets we serve.
 Any failure by us to continue to anticipate or respond in a cost-effective and timely manner to changes in technology, industry standards, Service Provider offerings or new product announcements by our competitors, or any significant delays in product development or introduction, could have a material adverse effect on our ability to competitively market our products and on our revenue, results of operations, financial condition and cash flows.

 Innovation / R&D - Risk 2